BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 Figure~\ref{fig:hybrid-accuracy-scalability} shows the results of threat intelligence scalability analysis, with the X-axis showing corpus sizes (10K to 100K) and the Y-axis representing retrieval accuracy. \emph{Accuracy@k represents the percentage of queries for which the correct malicious prompt is returned in the first k-results.} Accuracy@1 for the dense baseline declines modestly by only 1.2\% points across a 10$\times$ increase in corpus size (86.5\% $\rightarrow$ 85.3\%). \tool{} shows a similarly shallow decline (81.1\% $\rightarrow$ 79.2\%; 1.9\% points).
 This indicates that neither binary quantization nor randomized response mechanism introduces scale-sensitive degradation.

-Furthermore, Figure~\ref{fig:hybrid-accuracy-gap} shows that the Accuracy@k \emph{gaps} between \tool and the dense baseline with X-axis showing corpus sizes (10K to 100K) and Y-axis showing the gap at different top-k accuracy.
-The gap remains tightly bounded: it ranges from 5.31 to 6.15 percentage points (mean 5.66\% points) at $k=1$, indicating that \tool retains over 93\% of the dense baseline's accuracy even under tight local differential privacy constraints.
+Furthermore,~\Cref{fig:hybrid-accuracy-gap} (in the appendix) shows that the Accuracy@k \emph{gaps} between \tool and the dense baseline with X-axis showing corpus sizes (10K to 100K) and Y-axis showing the gap at different top-k accuracy.
+The gap remains tightly bounded: it ranges from 5.31\% to 6.15\% (mean 5.66\% points) at $k=1$, indicating that \tool retains over 93\% of the dense baseline's accuracy even under tight local differential privacy constraints.
 Crucially, the gap does \emph{not} significantly widen with corpus size.
 Furthermore, increasing $k$ rapidly closes the gap, as shown in Figure~\ref{fig:hybrid-accuracy-scalability} and Figure~\ref{fig:hybrid-accuracy-gap}.
 For instance at 100K entries, \tool achieves 79.2\% Accuracy@1, 90.8\% Accuracy@3, and 92.9\% Accuracy@5.
 On the same 100K corpus, the dense embeddings achieve 85.3\% Accuracy@1, 94.7\% Accuracy@3, and 96.5\% Accuracy@5.
 The gap at $k=5$ is only 3.6\% points, indicating that \tool's with privacy feature reaches close to the \emph{non-private} baseline of dense embeddings.
 This confirms that the semantic signal preserved after (i) sign-only quantization and (ii) per-bit randomized response still remains sufficiently rich for practical threat correlation.
-For every corpus size, \tool's incremental gains from $k=1$ to $k=2$ average roughly +8 percentage points (Figure~\ref{fig:hybrid-accuracy-scalability}).
+For every corpus size, \tool's incremental gains from $k=1$ to $k=2$ average roughly +8\% (Figure~\ref{fig:hybrid-accuracy-scalability}).
 This reflects that most residual misses at $k=1$ are near-boundary semantic neighbors retrievable with minimal expansion.
 Subsequent marginal gains ($k>2$) diminish smoothly.
 Figure~\ref{fig:hybrid-accuracy-gap} shows the gap curves monotonically compress as $k$ increases.
 The gap is attributable to two irreversible transformations: (a) many-to-one sign mapping (loss of magnitude information) and (b) randomized response bit flips calibrated by $\alpha=2$.
 That the gap does not drift upward with scale empirically supports that these transformations in \tool behave as \emph{scale-neutral perturbations} rather than compounding sources of semantic erosion.
 In an operational setting where an analyst (or automated response engine) can examine the top 3--5 correlated candidates, \tool delivers privacy-preserving threat intelligence with accuracy comparable to a fully non-private dense embedding pipeline.
-This constitutes a strong utility guarantee under stringent local privacy constraints and validates \tool's suitability for multi-service deployment where corpus sizes routinely exceed tens of thousands of daily log entries.
+This constitutes strong utility under privacy constraints and validates \tool's suitability for multi-service deployment.